Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 ## Best practices for consumers
 Consumers rely on upstream models and need to make sure that version transitions don’t introduce unintended breakages.
 Refer to the following steps to migrate to the new version:

 1. Begin writing a cross-project reference to use a public model from a different project.
-In this case, `{{ ref('upstream_project', 'fishtown_analytics') }}`.
+In this case, `{{ ref('upstream_project', 'fishtown_analytics_orders') }}`.
 2. Once you see deprecation warnings, test the latest version of a model by explicitly referencing it in your `ref`.
-For example, `{{ ref('upstream_project', 'fishtown_analytics', v=2) }}`.
+For example, `{{ ref('upstream_project', 'fishtown_analytics_orders', v=2) }}`.
 Check if it's a breaking change for you or has any unintended impacts on your project.
-   - If it does, consider explicitly “pinning” to the current, working version of the model before the new version becomes the default: `{{ ref('upstream_project', 'fishtown_analytics', v=1) }}`.
+   - If it does, consider explicitly “pinning” to the current, working version of the model before the new version becomes the default: `{{ ref('upstream_project', 'fishtown_analytics_orders', v=1) }}`.
 Bear in mind that you will need to migrate at some point before the deprecation date.
-3. Before the deprecation date, you can migrate to the new version of the model by removing the version specification in your cross-project reference:  `{{ ref('upstream_project', 'fishtown_analytics')`.
+3. Before the deprecation date, you can migrate to the new version of the model by removing the version specification in your cross-project reference:  `{{ ref('upstream_project', 'fishtown_analytics_orders')`.
 Make any downstream logic changes needed to accommodate this new version.

 Consumers should plan migrations to align with their own team’s release cycles.